 The following videos show a brief cognitive assessment and a peer-to-peer discussion of important aspects of assessing cognition and disclosing an Alzheimer's disease diagnosis during a primary care visit.
 The videos, part of a three-part instructional series developed for primary care providers, use an actual primary care physician and patient with Alzheimer's disease.
 The videos were produced by the American College of Physicians Foundation and the Alzheimer's Association.

-Assessing cognition and recommending follow-up.
+Assessing cognition and recommending follow-up, and peer-to-peer discussion.

 Indications for referral